edgeimpulse/expert-projects/predictive-maintenance-and-fault-classification/vibration-classification-with-brainchip-akida.md

 The Ubuntu operating system running on Raspberry Pi is not an RTOS and so it is impossible to get consistently spaced accelerometer samples.
 That is, the data acquisition is not hardware timed as the OS has to be interrupted to service the sampling and it can be delayed by other tasks.
 Therefore there is no guarantee that samples are acquired at a fixed delta-t.

-In order to get good performance we implement a hardware interrupt with the PWM and GPIO pins.
+In order to get good performance the code implements a hardware interrupt with the PWM and GPIO pins.
 Our testing showed that the maximum delay in servicing the interrupt went from approximately 8ms to 2ms.
-In the code we make an assumption that the delta-t is fixed at the sample frequency and no variance is recorded.
+The codemake an assumption that the delta-t is fixed at the sample frequency and no variance is recorded.

 ![Example data of delta-t between samples over one second.
 Notice the sample frequency is close to, but not exactly, 50Hz in this example](../.gitbook/assets/vibration-classification-brainchip-akida/jitter.png)

 Lastly, it is important to get the data out of the accelerometer as fast as possible so that it is ready for the next sample.
-In the code we ensure that the fastest speed is enabled.
+In the code you ensure that the fastest speed is enabled.
 The code is set up to take 100 samples of data for 1 second and transfer off the device as quickly as possible.

 ## Less Code with Two Edge Impulse Projects

-Since we have not implemented custom C++ processing code for this custom processing block, we are not able to deploy an EIM compiled model from Edge Impulse Studio.
-That is, if we tried to build an EIM for “Linux (AARCH64 with AKD1000 MINI PCIe)” there would be a build error because of the lack of C++ code to run the DSP on the CPU.
+Since you have not implemented custom C++ processing code for this custom processing block, you are not able to deploy an EIM compiled model from Edge Impulse Studio.
+That is, if you tried to build an EIM for “Linux (AARCH64 with AKD1000 MINI PCIe)” there would be a build error because of the lack of C++ code to run the DSP on the CPU.

-We can work around this issue by creating two projects: One that does the custom feature generation (the customer DSP block) to which we select the FBZ file for Akida.
+You can work around this issue by creating two projects: One that does the custom feature generation (the customer DSP block) to which you select the FBZ file for Akida.
 Then, a second project that is used only for anomaly detection.
-This second project we will output the EIM for the anomaly detection to run on the CPU.
+This second project you will output the EIM for the anomaly detection to run on the CPU.

 The Python code that runs on the Enablement device will tie all the pieces together.